There are many different ways how pilot training schools operate.

 Government run training centres are the most comprehensive and do concentrate on knowledge, rather than just passing the CASA exam.
 The following 2 deliver most CASA required subjects.

 Polytechnic West runs very comprehensive aviation theory.
-Depending on the course it takes between 6 to 12 months full time.
+Depending on the course, this takes 6 to 12 months full-time.
 The cost is very reasonable with various subsidies for Australian permanent residents.

 Edith Cowan University also run pilot training school in conjunction with commercial pilot school, which provides practice lessons.
 The cost is higher than Polytechnic West, but similar to other university degrees.
 Once again subsidies and government loans are available to Australian permanent residents.

-Of course there are many different options how to became a pilot.
+Of course, there are many different ways to become a pilot.

 There is no CASA requirement to attend theory commercial school in order to pass CASA exams However you do have to attend a registered pilot flight school in order for your practical lessons to be recognised for training and testing purposes.

-You can start and finish with one school or you can choose a different school for every stage of your piloting journey.
-You even can change your school mid term, however that may be costly.
+You can start and end with one school, or you can choose a different school for every stage of your piloting journey.
+You can even change schools mid-semester, but that can be expensive.

-Many students save large amount of money by selfstudy.
-This require high level of self-discipline, but as a pilot you should have that anyway.
+Many students save large amount of money by self study.
+This requires a high degree of self-discipline, but as a pilot you should have that anyway.